 From the Assets menu, select Save Asset > Fur Dude Anim Rig.
-This saves the current setup and in the test rig you can see that only the four joints listed in the rigpose are visible.
-You still cannot select and move them because the parms haven't been promoted yet.
+This saves the current setup.
+In the Network view, Press 1 to navigate back to the test\rig where you can see that only the five joints listed in the rigpose are visible.

+You cannot select and move them because the parameters haven't been promoted yet.